Find the request unit charge for operations executed in Azure Cosmos DB for Apache Cassandra

 Azure Cosmos DB supports many APIs, such as SQL, MongoDB, Cassandra, Gremlin, and Table.
 Each API has its own set of database operations.
 These operations range from simple point reads and writes to complex queries.
 Each database operation consumes system resources based on the complexity of the operation.

 The cost of all database operations is normalized by Azure Cosmos DB and is expressed by Request Units (or RUs, for short).
 Request charge is the request units consumed by all your database operations.
 You can think of RUs as a performance currency abstracting the system resources such as CPU, IOPS, and memory that are required to perform the database operations supported by Azure Cosmos DB.
 No matter which API you use to interact with your Azure Cosmos DB container, costs are always measured by RUs.
 Whether the database operation is a write, point read, or query, costs are always measured in RUs.
 To learn more, see the request units and it's considerations article.

-This article presents the different ways you can find the request unit (RU) consumption for any operation executed against a container in Azure Cosmos DB for MongoDB.
-If you're using a different API, see API for NoSQL, API for Cassandra, API for Gremlin, and API for Table articles to find the RU/s charge.
+This article presents the different ways you can find the request unit (RU) consumption for any operation executed against a container in Azure Cosmos DB for Apache Cassandra.
+If you are using a different API, see API for MongoDB, API for NoSQL, API for Gremlin, and API for Table articles to find the RU/s charge.

 To learn about optimizing your RU consumption, see these articles: